asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 What `superset` means is we follow the JSON Schema draft 7 specification, but with a few modifications and additions to keywords.

 The message `LightMeasured`, contains a keyword called `payload`, which is by default defined as **Schema Object**.

-However this is where the confusion starts, what behavior does the `$ref` keyword follow?
+This is where the confusion starts, what behavior does the `$ref` keyword follow?
 More precisely, which specification?

 # The confusion creeping in
 Let's try to take take a closer look at the [Schema Object](https://www.asyncapi.com/docs/specifications/v2.2.0#schemaObject) to see if we can figure out the answer.